CWDE615/TI84_Games_and_Programs/Wanderer/README.md

 # Wanderer
-A rogue-like RPG for the TI84 calculator.
+A Rogue-Like RPG for the TI84 calculator.

 ## Programs Used
 Program|Description|Called In|